vcfvct/aws-exam/README.md

 ## Cloudfront
 * you can write file directly to edge
-* object expires in 24hr by default and minium is 3600s(one hour). you can change the CloudFront settings for Minimum TTL, Maximum TTL, and Default TTL for a cache behavior.
+* object expires in 24hr by default and minimum is 3600s (one hour). you can change the CloudFront settings for Minimum TTL, Maximum TTL, and Default TTL for a cache behavior.
 * invalidate has 3000 object per distribution one time.
 * Create an Origin Access Identity (OAI) for CloudFront and grant access to the objects in your S3 bucket to that OAI and create signed url using java/perl etc...